 Special assistance desks, where you need to go to for special assistance before going through the security check.

-Check where the special assistance desk is in the airport and go to there before going to the security check, there is usually a waiting area where you can wait while sitting.
+Check where the special assistance desk is in the airport and go there before going to the security check.
+There is usually a waiting area where you can wait while sitting.

 Power outlets, which can be useful if you travel with a POC and want to save some battery before boarding.